SRINETHIR/Hardware-Design/README.md

 `/main` is used to locate the main function of the C program.
 `riscv64-unknown-elf-gcc` - risc64 indicates the architecture
 `elf` - elf is the executable and linkable format is the file format which is generally used for executable files.
+`lp64` - Indicates that the system uses 64-bit architecture with long integer and pointer.
+`rv64i` - i stands for interger in 64 bit RISC V.

 General Optimization flags: